Charge Regulation Effect on Nanoparticles Interaction Mediated by Polyelectrolyte: introduction

 \section{introduction}

-Nanoparticles (NPs) have unique properties due to their nanoscale dimensions, particularly their physicochemical properties and high surface area-to-volume ratio \cite{Deirram2019,Lin2020,Ly2024}.
-These distinctive characteristics make them exceptionally suitable for loading materials and interacting with biological systems, leading to enhanced bioreactivity \cite{Deirram2019,Lin2020,Ly2024}.
-Furthermore, charged polymers or polyelectrolytes (PEs) offer a versatile tool for precisely tuning the physical and chemical properties of these nanoparticles~\cite{Granfeldt1991,Muthu2023,Deirram2019,MateosMaroto2021,Ulrich2005,Ulrich2006,Carnal2011,Longo2013,Stornes2021,Lu2021}.
+Nanoparticles (NPs) exhibit remarkable properties due to their nanoscale dimensions, primarily due to their high surface area-to-volume ratio and distinct physicochemical characteristics \cite{Deirram2019,Lin2020,Ly2024}.
+These unique combinations make NP exceptionally suitable for loading materials and interacting with biological systems, leading to enhanced bioreactivity \cite{Deirram2019,Lin2020,Ly2024}.
+Furthermore, charged polymers or polyelectrolytes (PEs) offer a versatile tool for precisely tuning the physical and chemical properties of these NPs~\cite{Granfeldt1991,Muthu2023,Deirram2019,MateosMaroto2021,Ulrich2005,Ulrich2006,Carnal2011,Longo2013,Stornes2021,Lu2021}.
 This is crucial for various applications, especially in the medical~\cite{dela2012,Prakash2012, curtis_colloidal_2018,Deirram2019,Lin2020,Veider2023, Ly2024} and industrial fields~\cite{Karnik2005,Lu2021,Ritt2022}.
-Interestingly, in response to their local bathing environment, both PE and NP can dynamically adjust their ionizable surface groups (consequently modulating their electrostatic interaction)~\cite{Muthu2023, Yuan2022, curk_accelerated_2022,curk_charge_2021, Bian2021,Ruixuan2023,Kumari2024}.
-Such a charge controlling mechanism is commonly called ``charge regulation" (CR) and it underpins a wealth of remarkable yet complicated functional and structural motifs~\cite{Lund2013,Muthu2023, Yuan2022, curk_accelerated_2022,curk_charge_2021, Bian2021,Xiong2021}.
-Nevertheless, to take advantage of NPs in different applications, we first need a better fundamental understanding of the adverse effects of CR mechanisms on NPs interactions to predict their behavior in complex PE solutions.
+Interestingly, in response to their local bathing environment, both PEs and NPs can dynamically adjust their ionizable surface groups (consequently modulating their electrostatic interaction)~\cite{Muthu2023, Yuan2022, curk_accelerated_2022,curk_charge_2021, Bian2021,Ruixuan2023,Kumari2024}.
+Such a charge controlling mechanism is commonly called ``charge regulation" (CR), and it underpins a wealth of remarkable yet complicated functional and structural motifs~\cite{Lund2013,Muthu2023, Yuan2022, curk_accelerated_2022,curk_charge_2021, Bian2021,Xiong2021}.
+Nevertheless, to take advantage of NPs in different applications, we first need a better fundamental understanding of the role of CR mechanisms on NPs interactions to predict their behavior in complex PE solutions.

+In the low salt concentration limit, the interaction forces between two like-charged species are primarily governed by strong repulsive forces.
+This repulsion arises from the overlap of diffusive double layers formed by counterions covering the charged surfaces~\cite{israelachvili_intermolecular_2011}.